jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 #### Default body

 The default body defines which colliders are used for various body parts prior to overrides.
 By default humanoid is selected, but if you have a character that is unique you can change the default body.
-The options availible are:
+The options available are:

 * **Boxes** - Set all colliders to boxes
 * **Capsules** - Set all colliders to capsules